-Problem is we’re chronically deficient in Magnesium as a society.
-And increasing your vitamin D intake will make this mag deficiency worse in it’s role in absorption.
-So paring you vitamin D intake with increased magnesium intake is a very good idea.
+The problem is we’re chronically deficient in Magnesium as a society.
+And increasing your vitamin D intake will make this mag deficiency worse in its role in absorption.
+So pairing your vitamin D intake with increased magnesium intake is a very good idea.

 Once again you can do this with food.
 Specifically green leafy vegetables such as spinach, nuts, seeds, legumes and whole grains.
 All super sources of magnesium.